Average number of students offered a place per year

 Are you curious about our most crucially human attribute, language?
 Does a subject which straddles the divide between arts and sciences appeal to you?
 If so, Linguistics may be for you.

 The Fellows in Linguistics cover a broad range of research areas and have expert knowledge of a number of languages and language families including Celtic, Germanic and Romance.
-Downing has particular teaching strength in this area, boasting four Fellows in Linguistics.
+Downing has particular teaching strength in this area, boasting three Fellows in Linguistics.

-The Director of Studies, Professor Adam Ledgeway, is Professor of Italian and Romance Linguistics and teaches and researches principally on the comparative history and structures of the Romance languages (Catalan, French, Italian, Occitan, Portuguese, Romanian and Spanish), Italian dialectology and generative syntactic theory.
+The current Director of Studies, Professor Adam Ledgeway, is Professor of Italian and Romance Linguistics and teaches and researches principally on the comparative history and structures of the Romance languages (Catalan, French, Italian, Occitan, Portuguese, Romanian and Spanish), Italian dialectology and generative syntactic theory.